 Besides his nearly 20 studio releases with Marillion, Steve has recorded two albums, “Carnival of Souls” (1996) and “Ostara” (2009) with Hannah Stobart as The Wishing Tree.
 He released his first solo, instrumental album “The Ghosts of Pripyat” in 2014, as well as two preceding live albums in 2013 and 2014.
 Rothery has guested with Jadis, Enchant, Arena, Edison’s Children, John Wesley, Dave Kerzner, Rick Armstrong, and Steve Hackett just to name a few.
 He has been invited to perform at some incredible places and times, notably during a total solar eclipse at the European Space Agency’s La Silla Observatory in Chile’s Atacama Desert.

 In addition to being an accomplished guitarist, Rothery is also an avid photographer.
 His first book of photographs and stories from the early Marillion years, “Postcards from the Road, Volume 1”, was published in 2016.

-Steve Rothery Band's "Live in London" Blu-Ray + 2CD set will release on November 4, 2021 with Marillion's "An Hour Before It's Dark" to follow in early 2022.
-In the meantime, rumor has it that Steve is hard at work creating his 2nd solo album “Revontulet”, and “Postcards from the Road, Volume 2”.
+Steve Rothery Band's "Live in London" Blu-Ray + 2CD released on November 4, 2021 just before Marillion's "An Hour Before It's Dark".
+While not performing at Marillion and SRB Weekends in 2023, rumor has it that Steve is hard at work creating his 2nd solo album “Revontulet” and “Postcards from the Road, Volume 2".